 This diving reflex causes a sudden change to the body’s cardiovascular and respiratory systems, which, if you have a pre-existing condition, can prove extremely problematic.

-The major benefits of a cold plunge are said to be the strengthening of your immune system, which gives your body an helping hand when it comes to fighting viruses and infections.
+The major benefits of an ice bath vs sauna are said to be the strengthening of your immune system, which gives your body an helping hand when it comes to fighting viruses and infections.

 This is in addition to the improvements to the body’s respiratory, circulatory and cardiovascular systems that are all said to benefit from the combination of heat stimulation and the shock of a cold plunge.

-Combining the proven health benefits of an infrared sauna with a cold plunge could be transformative to your health and wellbeing.
+By combining the proven health benefits of an infrared sauna with cold therapies you are able to achieve a level of physical and mental performance that can be incredible beneficial to your health and well-being.